Do U-M health insurance plans cover testing and treatment for COVID-19?

 When will insurance coverage begin for new students?

 After you complete your mandatory check-in, your health insurance coverage will begin on your I-20 or DS-2019 start state.
-The mandatory check-ins for Fall Term 2022 will be online.
+The mandatory check-ins for Winter Term 2023 will be online.

 Can new students who arrive on campus before their I-20 or DS-2019 start date start their insurance coverage early?

-I am not going to return to U-M for the Fall Term because I am studying remotely from outside the U.S. Can I cancel my insurance?
+I am not going to return to U-M for the Winter Term because I am studying remotely from outside the U.S. Can I cancel my insurance?

 If you will be out of the U.S. for at least three calendar months, you may apply for a waiver of your required health insurance.

-I am a new student but will study remotely from outside the U.S. during Fall Term 2022.
+I am a new student but will study remotely from outside the U.S. during Winter Term 2023.
 Am I required to have health insurance?

 No. Once you have decided when you come to campus, U-M will send you an I-20 or DS-2019 form with a start date appropriate for your first on-campus term.
 After you come to campus and complete your mandatory check-in, your insurance will begin on the I-20 or DS-2019 start date.
-For example, if you decide to come to campus for Winter Term 2023, your I-20 or DS-2019 will have a January start date and your insurance will begin on that date.
+For example, if you decide to come to campus for Fall Term 2023, your I-20 or DS-2019 will have an August start date and your insurance will begin on that date.